Han-0/RSA-Encryption/README.md

 0. Open directory in a command terminal or IDE
 1. Execute KeyGen.java
+2. Import a message file to the same directory as Sender.java (can be a file of any type).
-2. Execute Sender.java
+3. Execute Sender.java
-3. Execute Reciever.java
+4. Execute Reciever.java

 Known Issues: